Vietnamese border raids in Thailand

-After the 1978 Vietnamese invasion of Cambodia and subsequent collapse of Democratic Kampuchea in 1979, the anti-Hanoi Khmer Rouge fled to the border regions of Thailand, and, with assistance from China, Pol Pot's troops managed to regroup and reorganize in forested and mountainous zones on the Thai-Cambodian border.
-During the 1980s and early 1990s Khmer Rouge forces operated from inside refugee camps in Thailand, in an attempt to de-stabilize the pro-Hanoi People's Republic of Kampuchea's government, which Thailand refused to recognise.
-Thailand and Vietnam faced off across the Thai-Cambodian border with frequent Vietnamese incursions and shellings into Thai territory throughout the 1980s in pursuit of Cambodian guerrillas who kept attacking Vietnamese occupation forces.
+After the Vietnamese invasion of Cambodia in 1978 and the subsequent collapse of Pol Pot's Democratic Kampuchea regime in 1979, the Khmer Rouge, responsible for the Cambodian genocide, fled into the border regions of Thailand.
+With assistance from China, Pol Pot's remaining forces regrouped and reorganized in the forested and mountainous zones along the Cambodia–Thailand border.

+Throughout the 1980s and early 1990s, Khmer Rouge units operated from within refugee camps situated inside Thai territory, launching cross-border attacks in an effort to destabilize the pro-Hanoi People's Republic of Kampuchea.
+The Thai government, which refused to recognize the Vietnamese-backed regime in Phnom Penh, tacitly supported anti-Vietnamese resistance movements, including the Khmer Rouge.

+This period saw heightened tensions between Thailand and Vietnam, marked by frequent Vietnamese incursions and artillery shelling into Thai territory in pursuit of Cambodian guerrillas who continued to harass Vietnamese occupation forces.